Sydney

 Read full analysis

 This distinction matters for pricing.
 On a traditional exchange, your order competes with other traders in a visible order book.
 On Pepperstone Crypto, the company sets the price.
-They describe it as institutional-grade sourced pricing with tight spreads, and the 0.1% flat fee is genuinely competitive.
+They describe it as institutional-grade sourced pricing with tight spreads, and the standard 0.1% flat fee (or 0% through June 2026) is genuinely competitive.
 But as the counterparty, Pepperstone Crypto has a structural interest in the spread between what they pay for crypto and what they sell it to you for.
 That is how the business model works, and it is worth understanding upfront.

 The Pepperstone Group connection is both the strongest selling point and the reason this platform exists.
 Pepperstone has operated since 2010, holds FCA, ASIC, CySEC, and DFSA licenses for its forex brokerage, and manages 10 global offices.
 That track record provides a level of institutional trust that most new crypto platforms cannot match.
 However, Pepperstone Crypto itself is a separate entity.
 It is AUSTRAC-registered but explicitly states it is not an Australian Financial Services Licence holder.
 The parent company reputation helps, but the crypto arm stands on its own regulatory footing.